ihedbit/Zellular-SDK/README.md

 # zellular.py

-a python sdk for zellular
+A Python SDK for interacting with the Zellular network.

 ## Dependencies

-It required to [MCL](https://github.com/herumi/mcl) native package to be installed.
+To use zelluar.py, you'll need to install the [MCL](https://github.com/herumi/mcl) native library.
+Follow these steps to install it:

 ```
 $ sudo apt install libgmp3-dev
 $ wget https://github.com/herumi/mcl/archive/refs/tags/v1.93.zip